mistermichaelll/WMATA.jl/README.md

 * **SeniorRailFare:** reduced fare for senior citizens or people with disabilities.
 * **PeakRailFare:** fare during peak times (weekdays from opening to 9:30 AM and 3-7 PM, and weekends from midnight to closing).
 * **OffPeakRailFare:** fare during off-peak times (times other than the ones described below).

+## get_train_positions()

+Returns uniquely identifiable trains in service and what track circuits they currently occupy.
+Will return an empty set of results when no positions are available.

+Data is refreshed once every 7-10 seconds.

+**CarCount:** number of cars.
+Can sometimes be 0 when there is no data available.
+**CircuitId:**	the circuit identifier the train is currently on.
+This identifier can be referenced from the Standard Routes method.
+**DestinationStationCode:**	destination station code.
+Can be NULL.
+Use this value in other rail-related APIs to retrieve data about a station.
+Note **that this value may sometimes differ from the destination station code returned by our Next Trains methods.
+**DirectionNum:** the direction of movement regardless of which track the train is on.
+Valid values are 1 or 2.
+Generally speaking, trains with direction 1 are northbound/eastbound, while trains with direction 2 are southbound/westbound.
+**LineCode:** two-letter abbreviation for the line (e.g.: RD, BL, YL, OR, GR, or SV).
+May also be NULL in certain cases.
+**SecondsAtLocation:** approximate "dwell time".
+This is not an exact value, but can be used to determine how long a train has been reported at the same track circuit.
+**ServiceType:** Service Type of a train, can be any of the following Service Types **TrainId:** uniquely identifiable internal train identifier.
+**TrainNumber:** non-unique train identifier, often used by WMATA's Rail Scheduling and Operations Teams, as well as over open radio communication.
+**Service Types:**
+- *NoPassengers:* This is a non-revenue train with no passengers on board.
+Note that this designation of NoPassengers does not necessarily correlate with PIDS "No Passengers".
+As of 08/22/2016, this functionality has been reinstated to include all non-revenue vehicles, with minor exceptions.
+- *Normal:*	this is a normal revenue service train.
+- *Special:* this is a special revenue service train with an unspecified line and destination.
+This is more prevalent during scheduled track work.
+- *Unknown:* this often denotes cases with unknown data or work vehicles.